alephist/vue-notes-app-client/README.md

 ## Project Description

-A simple fullstack note taking app built with VueJS
+A simple fullstack note taking app built with VueJS and NodeJS

 Click [here](https://vue-notes-app-38e15.firebaseapp.com/) for the working version of the app

+Click [here](https://github.com/alephist/vue-notes-app-server) to view the back end code

 ## Project setup